Ruth Bradley

 Ruth Bradley is an Irish actress.
 She is best known for playing Emily Merchant in Primeval (2011) and Karen Voss in Humans (2015–18).
 She has also had recurring roles in Legend (6 episodes, 2006), The Innocence Project (8 episodes, 2006–07), Plus One (6 episodes, 2009) and Love/Hate (seasons 1 and 2).
 Awards she has won include the IFTA Award for Best Supporting Actress in 2007, for her role in Stardust, and a Best Actress award at the Milan International Film Festival 2010 for her starring performance in the film In Her Skin.
 She is also known for playing Emma Flyte in Slow Horses (seasons 4 and 5).

 Early life and education

-Ruth Bradley was born in Dublin, Ireland, to IFTA-winning actress Charlotte Bradley.
+Ruth Bradley was born in Dublin, Ireland, to actress Charlotte Bradley.
 Bradley lived in Newfoundland, Canada from shortly after birth until she was five.
 She enrolled in Trinity College Dublin to study drama and languages, but dropped out after three weeks and moved to London to pursue acting full-time at the age of 18.